giovannimirulla/TsVitch/README.md

 # Acknowledgement

-The development of tsvitch cannot do without the support of the following open source projects.
+The development of TsVitch cannot do without the support of the following open source projects.

 - Toolchain: devkitpro, switchbrew, vitasdk OpenOrbis and PacBrew
     - https://github.com/devkitPro